opentofu/opentofu/rfc/20240513-static-evaluation.md

 * Create a SourceExpression field in config.ModuleCall and don't set the "config.ModuleCall.Source" field initially
 * Use the static context available during NewModule constructor to evaluate all of the config.ModuleCall source fields and check for bad references and other errors.

-Many of the other blocked issues follow an extremely similar pattern of "store the expression in the first part of config loading and evalute when needed" and are therefore omitted.
+Many of the other blocked issues follow an extremely similar pattern of "store the expression in the first part of config loading and evaluate when needed" and are therefore omitted.

 ##### Encryption